 Mitchell did take the mouth off the Screamer

 — Mitchell Eubank (@MitchellEubank1) October 23, 2015

 Stephanie shows the starry night is too bright for the moon

 “Bloody Face” does a nice place with Seurat’s A Sunday on La Grande Jatte by connecting it to Ferris Bueller’s day at the Art Institute of Chicago

 Ben Rimes comes back to the future with doing not a painting but a movie poster.
 No points off at all.

 Ronald goes surreal with the windmills; not the attention to detail in the water reflection

 I love the Daily Create immensely.
 Here it is going now headed for it’s 4th year.
 No sign of slowing down or being removed at all.

 Top / Featured Image credit: Screen shot of removed.social where it says “All Rights reserved”.
 It’s a public web site so I apply the rules of expectations of privacy in a public place.
 Pfffft.
 I am tired if this game where I may promote a web site, not benefit financially at all from scraping a screenshot, but still be considered a copyright criminal.
 The system is broken and I flip it the bid.

-The post "Adding on to Removed as a Daily Create" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/10/adding-on-to-removed/) on October 25, 2015.
+The post "Adding on to Removed as a Daily Create" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/10/adding-on-to-removed/) on October 25, 2015.